 If you wish to read this final chapter…

-In the months since I have completed this translation my web-site usage statistics show that the Aura page is being visited, and re-visited, by hundreds of readers daily.
+Since I have completed this translation my web-site usage statistics show that the Aura page is being visited, and re-visited, by many readers, daily.
 Sadly however, despite these many hundreds of readers, I receive no feed-back, whether good, bad or indifferent.
-To encourage readers to engage, I have now moved the final chapter to a page with password only access.
+To encourage readers to engage, I have moved the final chapter to a page with password only access.
 If you are enjoying this translation, or making use of it in your literary studies, then for a tiny contribution I will be pleased to provide you with the password.
 For a little more, I will send you the complete published e-book in your choice of format.
 It’s only a small amount, but will help towards the cost of keeping my website running.

 For the password to read the final chapter on-line: $1 (see link below)

 For the password and a copy of the complete text in pdf format sent to your email: $2 (see link below)